 Some electronic mouse traps have built-in safety features that protect children and pets from pushing their hands or paws inside the trap.
 Some sensors deactivate the electrical voltage when the door is open.

 Electronic mouse traps have a tapered, tunnel-like design on the inside that makes it difficult for mice to run out when they feel the electric shock.

 They are affordable, safe, hygienic, user-friendly and reusable.
 Mice die on contact, without any injury or prolonged suffering inside the trap.
-Click here to have an in depth idea about its working procedure.

 Features to Look For the Best Mouse Trap